England World Cup Betting Odds

 England to Win the World Cup Odds

-There are big expectations heading into the World Cup for England, as they arrive at the tournament as second favourites with the bookies.
-After losses in Euro 2020 and 2024 final, England will want to go one step further this summer by showing they can compete on the world stage.
+There were big expectations heading into the World Cup World Cup for England, but they ultimately fell short of reaching the final.
+After losses in Euro 2020 and 2024 final, England will want to go one step further this summer by showing they can compete on the world stage by overcoming their toughest challenge yet and another short-priced favourite.

-With these two final defeats coming under Gareth Southgate, the Three Lions have freshened up their management ahead of the tournament, with German coach Thomas Tuchel now in charge.
+With the two final defeats coming under Gareth Southgate, the Three Lions have freshened up their management ahead of the tournament, with German coach Thomas Tuchel now in charge.
 The signs were very promising during qualification as England won all eight games, scoring 22 times and conceding none, which has undoubtedly contributed to their strong odds to win the World Cup.
+This has continued into the tournament, with the firepower of Bellingham and Kane having proved too much for opponents in the early knockout rounds, therefore their form will play a major role in how far England can go.

 England's Potential Route to the World Cup final